LuDubies/branchdoc_io_test/branch_types.md

 :warning: Merging to a release brach has to be done via pull request with accepted review. :warning:

-To track fixes on an already released tag, the release branch can be kept in use.
+To track fixes for an already released tag, the release branch can be kept in use.
 See the [bugfix brach section below](#bugfix-branches).

 ### Feature branches